SCPP Workshop IEOR Golden Jubilee event

 Networks constitute the backbone of modern structural representations, ranging from neural systems and social platforms to power grids and epidemic pathways.
 The SPoN workshop addresses how system dynamics behave over these topologies.

-Day 1 Focus: Pedagogy & Foundational Lectures covering limits of random walks and network queueing theories.
+Day 1 Focus: Pedagogy & Foundational Lectures covering rumour spreading and first passage percolation

-Day 2 Focus: Research talks showcasing leading global findings on percolation and structural network evolution.
+Day 2 Focus: Research talks showcasing leading findings on various aspects of stochastic processes and networks.

 Coordinated Vibe: Hands-on team coding event where participants implement networks with rapid code development loops.